min-nguyen/p2p-rs/markdown/notes_block.md

 #  Blockchain: Cryptocurrency
 In the application of Blockchain to Cryptocurrency:

+### Representing Cryptocurrency
-- Cryptocurrency is represented concretely as financial transactions on the blockchain, specific to a certain cryptocurrency network, with each transaction detailing the transfer of ownership from one address to another.
+Cryptocurrency is represented concretely as financial transactions on the blockchain, specific to a certain cryptocurrency network, with each transaction detailing the transfer of ownership from one address to another.

-- The specific representation can vary based on the blockchain's architecture and consensus mechanism.
+The specific representation can vary based on the blockchain's architecture and consensus mechanism.
-   For example:
-   - UTXO Model: In blockchains like Bitcoin, coins are represented as Unspent Transaction Outputs (UTXOs).
+   1. **UTXO Model**: In blockchains like Bitcoin, coins are represented as Unspent Transaction Outputs (UTXOs).
 Each UTXO can be thought of as a separate coin that is stored on the blockchain.
 Users' balances are derived from the total value of their UTXOs.
-   - Account-based Model: In Ethereum, balances are stored in accounts.
+   2. **Account-based Model**: In Ethereum, balances are stored in accounts.
 Each account has an address, and its balance is updated as transactions occur.
 The current state of all accounts and their balances is stored in the blockchain.

+### Issuing (Generating) New Cryptocurrency
+In blockchain systems, the creation of new coins "from thin air" is governed by the rules of the protocol.
+This process is commonly known as coin issuance or coin generation, and it usually happens in two main scenarios: mining rewards and staking rewards.

+- In Proof of Work (PoW) systems, new coins are generated as block rewards for miners who successfully add a new block to the blockchain.
+- In Proof of Stake (PoS) systems, new coins are generated as rewards for validators (instead of miners) who successfully create a block, receiving a staking reward consisting of newly created coins and transaction fees from the block.

+Coin generation is not arbitrary; it is controlled by strict rules embedded in the blockchain's code.
+These include:

+- Consensus Protocols: The method (PoW, PoS, DPoS, etc.) by which new blocks and coins are created.
+- Issuance Schedule: The rate at which new coins are issued (e.g., Bitcoin’s halving every four years).
+- Maximum Supply: Some cryptocurrencies have a maximum supply limit, while others may not (like Ethereum, which currently has no hard cap but is reducing issuance over time).

 ### Accessing Cryptocurrency on a Blockchain